 You can create an account easily and you’ll receive notifications whenever roles match your expertise.

-Interim Partners have a really interesting consulting model.
+Interim Partners has a really interesting consulting model.

 Through their network they create “case teams” for bespoke client projects.
 All their consultants are interim contractors and projects can last weeks to months.